4ms/metamodule-docs-website/docs/using_rack.md

 # Using Metamodule with Rack

-!!! tip "What is VCV Rack?"
+__What is VCV Rack?__

 [VCV Rack](https://vcvrack.com/) is a "Virtual Eurorack Studio" that runs on a Mac, Windows, or Linux computer.
 There are thousands of free modules available, making it one of the most popular virtual modular platforms.
 There is a free open-source version, and a paid Pro version.

 &nbsp;
 *VCV Rack is owned and maintained by VCV and is not affiliated with 4ms Company.*

+&nbsp;

 You can create patches on your computer in VCV Rack and play them on the MetaModule.
 This is the preferred workflow for complex patches involving lots of modules, patch cables and/or mappings.